LouisMazel/maz-ui/packages/docs/docs/components/maz-backdrop.md

 ---
-description: MazBackdrop is a stand-alone component to manage all your
+description: MazBackdrop is a standalone component to manage all your
 ---

 # MazBackdrop